Teradata/developer-resources/docs/glossary.md

 An [Identity and Access Management (IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an identity you can create in your AWS account.
 It has permissions policies that determine what it can and cannot do in AWS.
 An IAM user is unique to one user, but an IAM role can be shared by users.

+## K

+<a id="glo-kernel"></a>
+### kernel

+A Jupyter kernel is a language-specific program that processes the code you write in a Jupyter notebook and communicates the results back to your notebook for you to see.

 ## L

 <a id="glo-load-balancer"></a>